Tricia Wynne, Board Chair

 Paul joined Poly (previously named Plantronics) in Santa Cruz in October 2016 as Associate General Counsel and is responsible for a variety of legal areas and strategic initiatives.
 Before joining Poly, he was Deputy General Counsel at Seagate Technology where he led a team of lawyers and legal staff for Seagate’s cloud systems group.
 As a resident of Aptos and Santa Cruz County for the past 12 years, Paul is active in local organizations, including Second Harvest, where he is a member of the Finance Committee.
 Paul enjoys training for and participating in triathlons as a member of the Santa Cruz Triathlon Association in his free time.

-Michele Bassi is Senior Vice President of Production and Business Development at Lighthouse Bank, and has over 26 years of banking experience.
+Michele Bassi is Senior Vice President of Production and Business Development at Santa Cruz County Bank, and has over 26 years of banking experience.
 She is the president and a founding board member of Digital NEST in Watsonville, and is also co-chair of Cabrillo College Foundation’s President’s Circle.
 She is a founding friend of Meals on Wheels and has held board positions for a number of local non-profits and educational foundations.

 Michael Bryant, CPA